Last updated 17 June 2020

 The farmers, fruit growers, cheesemakers, guesthouse managers, craft shop owners, winemakers and restaurants in this section of Queensland’s southern country, like Warren have adopted a similar optimistic attitude about the challenges they’ve been dealt.

-How to help and halt the heartbreak?
+How to help ease the heartbreak?

 Towards the end of last year, I visited the region and was shocked at how dusty brown and parched the countryside looked.
 On that trip from Brisbane, our group indulged in a few wineries and enjoyed some local produce.